-The staking work includes, but is not limited to, establishing or re-establishing the project centerline; establishing control points and benchmarks as needed; setting additional benchmarks as needed; taking original and final cross sections of all Contractor secured borrow sources and State designated borrow sources; taking cross sections of all topsoil stockpiles; and staking right-of-way, easements, and fence.
+The Contractor will perform all construction staking.
+The staking work includes, but is not limited to, establishing or re-establishing the project centerline; establishing a design centerline profile; establishing control points and benchmarks as needed; setting additional benchmarks as needed; taking original and final cross sections of all Contractor secured borrow sources and State designated borrow sources; taking cross sections of all topsoil stockpiles; and staking right-of-way, easements, and fence.

 The Contractor will perform all construction layout and reference staking necessary for the accurate control and completion of all grading, paving, drainage, median crossovers, signing, pavement marking, permanent benchmarks, detours, fence, and all other appurtenances required for the complete construction and acceptance of the work.
-The layout will include, but is not limited to, staking clearing line, slope staking and slope stake referencing, grade staking (blue tops), and performing the miscellaneous staking as described in the plans and in this specification.
+The layout will include, but is not limited to, staking clearing line, slope staking and slope stake referencing, grade staking (blue tops), graded centerline staking, and performing the miscellaneous staking as described in the plans and in this specification.

-The Department has established horizontal and vertical control as shown on the plans.
+Horizontal and vertical control has been established as shown on the plans.
 Each horizontal and vertical control point will be preserved or reset out of the work limits and available during and after construction is complete.
 Prior to the Department's final acceptance of the project, the Contractor will replace or reset any control that is disturbed during the construction of the project.
-The Contractor will provide the Department a list of the in-place control points, including coordinates and elevations relevant to the project control, at the end of the project.
+The Contractor will provide the

+Department a list of the in-place control points, including coordinates and elevations relevant to the project control, at the end of the project.